Coronavirus Anxiety: Coping with Stress, Fear, and Worry

 - Take up a relaxation practice.
 When stressors throw your nervous system out of balance, relaxation techniques such as deep breathing, meditation, and yoga can bring you back into a state of equilibrium.
 Regular practice delivers the greatest benefits, so see if you can set aside even a little time every day.

 Help others (it will make you feel better)

 At times like this, it’s easy to get caught up in your own fears and concerns.
-But amid all the stories of people fighting over rolls of toilet paper or lining up outside gun stores to arm themselves, it’s important to take a breath and remember that we’re all in this together.
+But amid all the stories of people fighting over wearing face masks or lining up outside gun stores to arm themselves, it’s important to take a breath and remember that we’re all in this together.
 As a quote circulating in Italy reminds us: “We’re standing far apart now so we can embrace each other later.”

 It’s no coincidence that those who focus on others in need and support their communities, especially during times of crises, tend to be happier and healthier than those who act selfishly.
 Helping others not only makes a difference to your community—and even to the wider world at this time—it can also support your own mental health and well-being.
 Much of the anguish accompanying this pandemic stems from feeling powerless.
 Doing kind and helpful acts for others can help you regain a sense of control over your life—as well as adding meaning and purpose.